Azure-Samples/azure-spring-boot-samples/aad/spring-cloud-azure-starter-active-directory/web-client-access-resource-server/aad-web-application/README.md

 1. Access http://localhost:8080
 2. Login
 3. Access `Group1 Message` link: success
 4. Access `Group2 Message` link: fail with forbidden error message
+5. Access `Admin Message` link: fail with forbidden error message
-5. Access `Graph Client` link: access token for `Microsoft Graph` will be acquired, and the content of customized **OAuth2AuthorizedClient** instance for `Microsoft Graph` resource will be displayed.
+6. Access `Graph Client` link: access token for `Microsoft Graph` will be acquired, and the content of customized **OAuth2AuthorizedClient** instance for `Microsoft Graph` resource will be displayed.
-6. Access `Office Client` link: access token for `Office 365 Management APIs` will be acquired, the content of customized **OAuth2AuthorizedClient** instance for `Office 365 Management APIs` resource will be displayed.
 7. Access `Arm Client` link: page will be redirected to Consent page for on-demand authorization of `user_impersonation` permission in `Azure Service Management` resource.
 Clicking on `Consent`, access token for `Azure Service Management` will be acquired, the content of customized **OAuth2AuthorizedClient** instance for `Azure Service Management` resource will be displayed.
 8. Access `Obo Client` link: access token for `webapiA` will be acquired, the success or failure of accessing `webapiA` will be displayed.
+9. Access `Client Credential Client` link: success.

 ## Troubleshooting
 ### If registered application is multi-tenanted, how to run this sample?